Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 2. Call To Adventure
 Episodes: 3, 4

+- Spike tries to digg deaper into the data that he discovered but he realizes that it is encrypted.
+He thinks Max might be able to help.
+  Spike: You think you can come over when you have time

+  Max: sure I'll have Jax teleport me over

+  Spike does not want Jax to come

+  Max takes the train to vist him

+  Spike: Max remember when ask what I was doing yesterday/last week

+  Max: yea and you said it was nothing.
+What about it

+  Spike(shows Max): Well I found something that might let you acctually compete in the CNS.
+It's blueprints for lost technolgy but it's encrypted.

+  Max: Amazing where did you get this?

+  Spike: It was my father's.
+No one is supposed know about this though which is why i didn't want Jax to come

+  Max: of course he is the last person I'd expect to keep a secret

+Max tells Spike that he can decrypt the rest that only a Cybervator would be able to do it

+Max tells that it is impossible but spike him not he he has this ancient tech he found or learned about

+Spike calls Max to show him ancient tech that he found and goes on about the right full place of citzens.

+Spike thinks that this is the case because Makkusu invented a type of cyber.beast that allowed Citizens to wield cyber.beast by repurposing the device originally used to control cybervators.

+Spike wants Max to help decrypt the data he found but Max tells that it is not possible as only a Cybervator can read it he goe to get Jax but spike tells him that Jax is to much of a big mouth

+Spike/Max unknowingly press a button

-While hanging out with Spike a Cybervator goes Berserk turning into a Cyber.Beast for the first time in years.
+On the way back a Cybervator goes Berserk turning into a Cyber.Beast for the first time in years.
 Both Max and Spike CSD display a red alert.
 With Jax the Cybervator of both no where to be found.
 Max decides to handle the Cyber.Beast his self maybe using tech Spike found and showed Max before the story started which he was forbiden to use.
 But Spike tells him to do it any way since there is no one else.

+Max holds his own but is eventually knocked out.
+While unconcious Max continues the dream from the begining of the comic with slight variations.
+His dream shows a Cyber.Beast attacking at the end of the tournament.
+Xenos fights the Cyber.Beast.
+Just before it kills his father he wakes up.
+Jax is at the scene and he is fighting or has finshed fighting the Cyber.Beast

-Jax later appears to finish it of statng that he was unable to teleport or comumnicate.
+Jax later appears to finish it of statng that he was unable to teleport or communicate.

 Because Max to takes arms and fight in thier stead it allow Max realize that maybe anyone can be a Cybervator

 Alex becomes the first Green Cybervator to win MVP allowing to become cheif